Sterbweise/-MOD--No-margin/Readme.md

-# Zen Browser - No Margin Mod
+# Zen Browser - Compact UI Mod

 ## Description
 A custom CSS modification for Zen Browser that removes default margins from various UI elements, creating a cleaner and more space-efficient interface.